-An absolute must-do in Tokyo is the nightly Robot Restaurant show in Shinjuku.
+An absolute must-do in Tokyo Japan is the nightly Robot Restaurant show in Shinjuku.
 Restaurant is a loose term – it’s more of a bar, with a few snacks – but the real focus here is on the show.
 Which is utterly, brilliantly bonkers and the epitome of everything I love about Tokyo.
 I don’t really want to say too much about the show because it’s the kind of thing that you should just go and experience for yourself!
 Also because I still haven’t really overcome the shell-shocked feeling I had when I walked out of there on my very first night in Tokyo.

 It was like a bunch of anime characters came to life and had a war inside an old-school arcade.
 A chaotic, confusing vortex of a show that combined dance, lasers, costume, glow sticks, neon paint, and – of course – giant robots.
 I loved every second of it!
 A must!

 TOP TIP: Tickets are much cheaper when you book online with Voyagin (up to 34% cheaper).
 And of course it’s much easier to navigate their English website!
 PLUS you can get an extra 5% off with my discount code, emilyinjapan.
 It’s good for all tours and activities in Japan except Tokyo Disney.